 The websites here are useful for chemistry students and chemists at all stages of their career, from undergraduate chemistry majors to postdocs and chemistry faculty.

 I have been collecting these selected websites since the early days of the world wide web and I continuously update and revise this resources page.

 Please note that some of these tabs cannot fully describe their contents.
 For example, the Physical tab has links to many websites that have physical property data and spectra for thousands of compounds.
+The Identify Yourself tab shows how you can readily show the world your publications and contributions.
 The Math tab has websites for conversions of physical units.
 So click on these tabs to see the websites that may be helpful for you.

 Nearly all of these websites are free.
 The few that are only for City College students, faculty and staff are noted.